 - Career Counseling & Guidance

 After exiting high school:

 - Job Coaching

 - Assistive Technology & Devices

-Resources such as brochures and other websites are available to further explain the School to Work transition process.
+Other resources are available to further explain the transition process.

 VR is continually working to provide you with the most current and useful information possible.
 If you have any comments or suggestions for improving this web page, please contact the VR Transition Team at VRTransitionYouth@vr.fldoe.org.